ukanwat/cloud-conf/README.md

-# Steps To Deploy Platform
+# Useful commands for deploying platform